James Horner: Career

 Horner's first credits as a feature-film composer were for B-movie director and producer Roger Corman.
-1979's The Lady in Red, was followed by 1980's Humanoids from the Deep and Battle Beyond the Stars.
+1979's The Lady in Red was followed by 1980's Humanoids from the Deep and Battle Beyond the Stars.
 As his work gained notice in Hollywood, Horner was invited to take on larger projects.

 Horner's big break came in 1982 when he was asked to score Star Trek II: The Wrath of Khan.
 It established him as an A-list Hollywood composer.
 Director Nicholas Meyer quipped that Horner was hired because the studio could no longer afford the first Trek movie's composer, Jerry Goldsmith; but that by the time Meyer returned to the franchise with Star Trek VI: The Undiscovered Country, the studio could not afford Horner either.

 Horner continued writing high-profile film scores in the 1980s, including 48 Hrs.
 (1982), Krull (1983), Star Trek III: The Search for Spock (1984), Commando (1985), Cocoon (1985), Aliens (1986), Captain EO (1986), *batteries not included (1987), Willow (1988), Glory and Field of Dreams (both 1989).
 Cocoon was the first of his many collaborations with director Ron Howard.

 In 1987, Horner's original score for Aliens brought him his first Academy Award nomination.
 "Somewhere Out There," which he co-composed and co-wrote with Barry Mann and Cynthia Weil for An American Tail, was also nominated that year for Best Original Song.

-Throughout the 1980s, 1990s and 2000s, Horner wrote orchestral scores for family films (particularly those produced by Steven Spielberg's Amblin Entertainment), with credits for An American Tail (1986); The Land Before Time (1988); The Rocketeer, Once Around and An American Tail: Fievel Goes West (1991); Once Upon a Forest and We're Back!
+Throughout the 1980s, 1990s and 2000s, Horner wrote orchestral scores for family films (particularly those produced by Steven Spielberg's Amblin Entertainment), with credits for An American Tail (1986); The Land Before Time (1988); The Rocketeer, Once Around and An American Tail: Fievel Goes West (1991); Sneakers (1992); Once Upon a Forest and We're Back!
 A Dinosaur's Story (1993); The Pagemaster (1994); Casper, Jumanji and Balto (1995); Mighty Joe Young (1998); and How the Grinch Stole Christmas (2000).

+In 1990, Horner conducted a new fanfare for Universal Pictures which was first used in Back to the Future Part III.

 Horner scored six films in 1995, including his commercially successful and critically acclaimed works for Braveheart and Apollo 13, both of which received Academy Award nominations.

 Horner's biggest critical and financial success came in 1997 with his score for James Cameron's Titanic.
 At the 70th Academy Awards, Horner received the Oscar for Best Original Dramatic Score, and shared the Oscar for Best Original Song with co-writer Will Jennings for "My Heart Will Go On".
 The film's score and song also won three Grammy Awards and two Golden Globe Awards.
 (Ten years earlier, Horner had vowed never to work with Cameron again, referring to the highly stressful scoring sessions for Aliens as "a nightmare.")